 Most tanks need to be pumped every 3-5 years, depending on the size of the tank, daily flow of wastewater into the tank, & the use of a garbage disposal.* Currently in the state of Arizona, there are no laws requiring maintenance and inspection (except for the sale of a home) however the EPA and local health departments highly recommend routine maintenance to help prevent groundwater contamination due to the nitrogen, phosphorus and disease-causing bacteria found in wastewater.

 I just had my tank pumped and it already looks full!?!

 There is a difference between full and overfull!
 An empty septic tank will fill up as quick as you use the amount of gallons it holds.
 The tank is designed to hold a liquid level to the bottom of the outlet pipe (that exits into the disposal area).
 When you look down in your tank, it should look full.
 It takes a professional to measure the scum and sludge levels to determine if your tank is ready to be pumped out.

 Does anyone have to be home to have jt's pump my septic tank?

 We always encourage someone to be home for our service, however it is not required.
 Our service professionals are efficient and timely in locating and pumping.
 For our inspections, we love to have a homeowner and/or Realtor on site to review any issues that we may find.
 We are happy to take a credit card over the phone for payment if we miss you during our service.

 Does JT's Septic do leach line work?

 JT's does not install or work on leach lines/disposal areas at this time.
 We do light repairs to septic tanks and inlet and outlet sewer pipes.
-See a list of companies on our referral list for leach line work.
+Not sure if we can help?
+Just call!